Discover Boipeba Island: A tropical paradise of natural beauty and vibrant culture

 - Dry season: From August to March, with less rainfall.

-- Rainy season: From April to July, the period with the highest probability of rainfall.
+- Wet season: April to July, with the highest probability of rainfall.

-April, May and June are the rainiest months, and some inns and restaurants tend to close temporarily during this period.
+April, May and June are the wettest months and some inns and restaurants tend to close temporarily during this time.

-Boipeba Island is a destination that combines paradisiacal beaches, rich biodiversity and an unspoilt local culture.
-Whether you want to relax on deserted beaches, savour Bahian cuisine or explore the trails and mangroves, Boipeba offers unforgettable experiences for all tastes.
+The island of Boipeba is a destination that combines paradisiacal beaches, rich biodiversity and an unspoilt local culture.
+Whether you want to relax on deserted beaches, sample Bahian cuisine or explore the trails and mangroves, Boipeba offers unforgettable experiences for all tastes.